laurent22/joplin/readme/apps/ocr.md

 ## Custom OCR language data URL

 After enabling OCR, Joplin downloads language files from https://cdn.jsdelivr.net/npm/@tesseract.js-data/.
-This URL can be customized in settings > advanced > "OCR: Language data URL or file path".
+This URL can be customized in settings > advanced > "OCR: Language data URL or path".
+This URL or path should point to a directory with a `.traineddata.gz` file for each language to be used for OCR.

+For reference, an example `.traineddata.gz` file can be found [here](https://cdn.jsdelivr.net/npm/@tesseract.js-data/eng/4.0.0_best_int/eng.traineddata.gz).

 To fully replace the cached language data with custom data, it may be necessary to click "Clear cache and re-download language data files".